aditya-gore/DSA-Cohort-Jan-2026/README.md

 ## 🤝 Acknowledgements

-- Thanks to the  🔗[Kumar K Sir](https://www.linkedin.com/in/kumark1/) and other Cohort Instructors and Mentors of [DesiQnA](https://training.desiqna.in/)
+- Thanks to [Kumar K Sir](https://www.linkedin.com/in/kumark1/) and other Cohort Instructors and Mentors of [DesiQnA](https://training.desiqna.in/)
 - Inspired by consistent problem-solving and peer learning

 ---